bobertlo/vmd/README.md

 > The reference implementation is a go library that utilizes the
 > [blackfriday.v2](https://github.com/russross/blackfriday/tree/v2) markdown
 > library to parse a robust segment of markdown formats into a standard
 > output.
+See `vmdfmt`.

 ## Versioned Markdown Specification

 This is a basic specification of the Versioned Markdown ouput format.
 On the root level of the document, each of these elements must have exactly one empty line between it and the next element.
+An output file will end with an empty line.

 ### Paragraphs